Top Git interview Questions for Experienced Developer

 7. How do you pull the latest changes from a remote repository?

-Pulling fetches and integrates changes from the remote repository into your local branch.
+Pulling fetches and merges changes from the remote repository into your current branch.

 git pull origin branch-name